+District employee, the parent of the complainant or accused, if one or both is a minor (or has given consent or is an adult who has been determined to be incompetent or unable to give informed consent due to disability), and/or child protective agencies responsible for investigating child abuse.

-- 5. Within ten (10) school days of the filing of the complaint, there shall be a written decision by the principal/designee or appropriate District administrator regarding the completion of the investigation.
-The principal/designee shall make a decision about the validity of the allegations in the complaint and about any corrective action, if applicable, consistent with the Code of Conduct. - 6.
-The principal/designee or appropriate District administrator will inform all relevant parties in writing of the decision and the right to appeal.
-A copy of the decision will be sent to the originating school and be noted in all relevant data tracking systems, including but not limited to SESIR and the Statewide Report on School Safety and Discipline Data system. - 7.
-If the accused is an employee, discipline may be taken consistent with any applicable collective bargaining agreement provisions to resolve a complaint of bullying.
-The supervisor/designee (e.g., principal/designee for school-based employees) of the employee shall discuss the determination and any recommended corrective action with the appropriate Director for school-based actions or the appropriate District supervisor for District actions, and the Assistant Superintendent of Human Resources. - 8.
-No retaliation of any kind is permitted in connection with an individual's having made a bullying complaint; and if it occurs, it shall be deemed an additional act of bullying as stated in this policy.
+5. Within ten (10) school days of the filing of the complaint, there shall be a written decision by the Superintendent/principal/designee or appropriate District administrator regarding the completion of the investigation.
+The Superintendent/principal/designee shall make a decision about the validity of the allegations in the complaint and about any corrective action, if applicable, consistent with the Code of Conduct.

+6. The Superintendent/principal/designee or appropriate District administrator will inform all relevant parties in writing of the decision and the right to appeal.
+A copy of the decision will be sent to the originating school and be noted in all relevant data tracking systems, including but not limited to SESIR and the Statewide Report on School Safety and Discipline Data system.

+7. If the accused is an employee, discipline may be taken consistent with any applicable collective bargaining agreement provisions to resolve a complaint of bullying.
+The supervisor/designee (e.g., principal/designee for school-based employees) of the employee shall discuss the determination and any recommended corrective action with the appropriate Director for school-based actions or the appropriate District supervisor for District actions, and the Assistant Superintendent of Human Resources.

+8. No retaliation of any kind is permitted in connection with an individual's having made a bullying complaint; and if it occurs, it shall be deemed an additional act of bullying as stated in this policy.